anthony-finn/UAV-GPS-Spoofing-Dataset/README.md

 merged_df.to_csv("<OUTPUT_PATH>", index=False)
 ```

-This script will take a collection of the raw *.csv* data files and combine them into one *.csv* file which is synchronized by time and doesn't have any null values.
+This script will take a collection of the raw *.csv* data files and combine them into one *.csv* file which is synchronized by time.
 This accomplishes this by first joining each file on the *time_usec* field, then dropping the duplicates and null values.

 ## More Information
 For more detailed information on the formulation of the GPS attack, see [this]() repository.
 This repository includes the instructions on how to setup the virtual machine with PX4 and Classic Gazebo under the correct versions.